 Bring a decent sized pot of water to a rolling boil.

 - This helps to give the eggs plenty of room so they don’t knock against each other.
 It also allows you to lower the eggs smoothly and gently into the water so they receive the initial heat of the water evenly.
-This is especially important if your eggs haven’t yet returned to room temperature after being refrigerated as the rapid expansion of the shell can cause cracking.
+This is especially important if your eggs haven’t quite returned to room temperature after being refrigerated as the rapid expansion of the shell can cause cracking.

 - Watch the pot till the water returns to the boil, then turn down the heat to a simmer.